spring/spring/game/AI/AAI/AAI ReadMe.txt

 Thanks to: 	- Nicklas Marcusson for porting/compiling the linux version of AAI, lots of help with debugging
-		- Yuritch for testing and providing me with improved mod config files, numerous ideas and suggestions
+		- Yuritch for testing and providing me with improved mod config files, numerous ideas and suggestions and coding contributions (since AAI v0.83)

 		- TA Spring devs for creating the best open source rts game I know

-		- Jelmer 'Zaphod' Cnossen for some functions and a lot of helpful discussions
+		- Jelmer 'JC' Cnossen for some functions and a lot of helpful discussions

 		- Krogothe for his mex spot algorithm